Day 1 Arrive Florence

 If you're travelling with friends or family but prefer your own room, single rooms are subject to availability and a supplementary payment.
-This trip is not available to solo cyclists.

 Casa dei Tintori is restored 13th century family guest house is only a few minutes walk of Florence’s major sights, cafes and bars.